 H-tags (Headings) are an excellent way to break up large chunks of text into readable, easily skimmed content.

 They are also handy when dividing the webpage into sections.
-However, be sure to implement the cascading strategy where the major headings for your webpage are wrapped in H2 tags followed by H3 for sub-headings and so on.
+However, implement the cascading strategy where the major headings for your webpage are wrapped in H2 tags followed by H3 for sub-headings, and so on.

 Use an SEO-friendly URL